An Interview with Christian Fennesz

 I used more synth sounds than ever before.
-Click here to listen to "Agora", Christian's new recording
+Click here to listen to "Agora", Christian's recording

-Whether its a somber feeling , a reflective feeling, or a pensive feeling, a strong sense complacency comes through as a listener to your work.
+Whether it's a somber feeling , a reflective feeling, or a pensive feeling, a strong sense of complacency comes through as a listener of your work.

 Do you feel a sense of complacency when making music?